sauloaalmeida/fsp-parallel/README.md

 # fsp-python-gpu
-Feature Space Partition implementation in Python using GPU
+FSP (Feature Space Partition) implementation in Python using GPU